 Photo Credit: Heather Gollatz-Dukeman

 Among other functions in their service to the community, public libraries often allow various groups and organizations to use their meeting rooms, sometimes at no charge, as well as using them for their own programs.
-Because Arkos Design has so often participated in the design and renovation of libraries in the Midwest, we decided to delve deeper into how their all-important meeting spaces are being put to use.
+Because Arkos Design has so often participated in the design and renovation of libraries in the Midwest, we decided to delve deeper into how their all-important flexible meeting spaces are being put to use.

 Arkos Design’s diverse portfolio of community architecture includes a number of public libraries, including St. Joseph County Public Library, and the Marcellus Township Wood Memorial Library.
 For the addition and renovation of SJCPL’s main library, we updated all three stories to create engaging spaces for a more intuitive patron experience and a welcoming aesthetic.
 The new addition offers increased options for community meeting space and educational presentations.
 We also renovated the Children’s Area of Marcellus Township Library in Marcellus, MI to meet the needs of the various age groups who use the space.
 Other library projects include the White Pigeon Township Public Library, Three Rivers Public Library, and the Fremont Public Library.